ajcumine/pokelm/BLOG.md

 ### Why?

 Because I've been using typescript for a year now and although I thing it's type system is fantastic for reducing bugs in your code, you're still writing javascript.
-I'm not saying that's bad at all, just that javascript was written to be an object oriented laguage and I've been writing it in a functional way for a few years now.
+I'm not saying that's bad at all, just that javascript was written to be an object oriented language and I've been writing it in a functional way for a few years now.
 Maybe it's time to use a language that was built for what I want rather than using tooling to force another language to do what I think I want.

 I'm currently between projects at work and this "bench" time is used for getting skilled up for the next project, helping out internal projects, or learning new things.
 After two weeks building an app for our product strategy team, and another week of getting to grips with some tools for my next project, I was ready to learn something new.